-1.01 Following the example of the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs (hereinafter referred to as "the Geneva Act"), Article 1 explains a certain number of abbreviated expressions and defines several terms used throughout the Draft Revised Lisbon Agreement.
-While several abbreviated expressions and definitions contained in Article 1 are similar to those contained in the Regulations under the Lisbon Agreement, others have been added whenever it appeared necessary as in the case of the provisions below.

-1.02 The rules applying to the adoption procedure of a revised Act of the Lisbon Agreement, as in the case of the present Draft Revised Lisbon Agreement, specify that only States party to the Lisbon Agreement will have the right to call a revision conference - see Article 13(2) of the Lisbon Agreement - and only those States will have a right to vote at such a conference.
-As regards the rules on amendment and modification of multilateral treaties, reference is made to Part IV of the Vienna Convention on the Law of Treaties.

-1.03 Item (xv): the term "Competent Authority" also applies to the authority jointly designated by two or more Contracting Parties in each of which parts of a geographical area of origin are situated - see Article 6(5)(a)(ii) -, if such Contracting Parties have established an appellation of origin jointly in respect of products originating in a trans-border geographical area delimited jointly by adjacent Contracting Parties as referred to in Article 2(2).

-1.04 Item (xiii) defines the term "Contracting Party", which is used instead of the term "countries" in the Lisbon Agreement, as the Draft Revised Lisbon Agreement is aimed to be open for accession by States as well as intergovernmental organizations.

-1.05 Item (xiv) defines the term "Contracting Party of Origin".
-The notion of "Contracting Party of Origin" is used to determine which is the Contracting Party that is eligible to register a given appellation of origin.
-The determining factors in this respect are 1) the geographical area of origin of the product - and 2) the legislation under which the appellation of origin is protected in the territory of the Contracting Party where the geographical area of origin is situated - see Article 6(1) -, which is also important for determining which Contracting Party should be regarded as the Contracting Party of Origin in the case of a Contracting Party that is a member State of an intergovernmental organization.

-1.06 Item (xvi): as the Draft Revised Lisbon Agreement would be open both to States and to certain types of intergovernmental organizations, the accession criteria for intergovernmental organizations have been set out in Article 28(1)(ii).
+- 1.01 Following the example of the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs (hereinafter referred to as "the Geneva Act"), Article 1 explains a certain number of abbreviated expressions and defines several terms used throughout the Draft Revised Lisbon Agreement.
+While several abbreviated expressions and definitions contained in Article 1 are similar to those contained in the Regulations under the Lisbon Agreement, others have been added whenever it appeared necessary as in the case of the provisions below. - 1.02 The rules applying to the adoption procedure of a revised Act of the Lisbon Agreement, as in the case of the present Draft Revised Lisbon Agreement, specify that only States party to the Lisbon Agreement will have the right to call a revision conference see Article 13(2) of the Lisbon Agreement.
+As regards the rules on amendment and modification of multilateral treaties, reference is made to Part IV of the Vienna Convention on the Law of Treaties. - 1.03 Item (xiii) defines the term "Contracting Party", which is used instead of the term "countries" in the Lisbon Agreement, as the Revised Lisbon Agreement is aimed to be open for accession by States as well as intergovernmental organizations. - 1.04 Item (xii): as regards the possible registration of an appellation of origin or geographical indication in respect of a good from a geographical area situated in more than one Contracting Party, reference is made to Articles 2(2), second sentence. - 1.05 Item (xiv) defines the term "Contracting Party of Origin".
+The notion of "Contracting Party of Origin" is used to determine which is the Contracting Party that is eligible to register a given appellation of origin or geographical indication.
+The determining factors in this respect are 1) the geographical area of origin of the good and 2) the legislation under which the appellation of origin or geographical indication is protected in the territory of the Contracting Party where the geographical area of origin is situated see Article 2(1) -, which is also important for determining which Contracting Party should be regarded as the Contracting Party of Origin in the case of a Contracting Party that is a member State of an intergovernmental organization. - 1.06 Item (xv): the term "Competent Authority" also applies to the authority jointly designated by two or more Contracting Parties in each of which parts of a geographical area of origin are situated see Article 5(4)(a)(ii) -, if such Contracting Parties have established an appellation of origin or geographical indication jointly in respect of a good originating in a trans-border geographical area delimited jointly by adjacent Contracting Parties as referred to in Article 2(2), second sentence. - 1.07 Item (xvi) defines the term "beneficiary", following the concerns expressed in paragraph 199, fourth sentence, of the Report of the sixth session of the Working Group (LI/WG/DEV/6/7 Prov.). - 1.08 Item (xvii) defines the term "legal entity", following the general request made at the sixth session of the Working Group to try to define the main concepts in the abbreviated expressions, whenever possible, so as to avoid an excessive use of footnotes. - 1.09 Item (xviii): as the Revised Lisbon Agreement would be open to certain types of intergovernmental organizations, the accession criteria for intergovernmental organizations have been set out in Article 28(1)(iii).

-1.07 Item (xii): as regards the possible registration of an appellation of origin in respect of a product from a geographical area of origin situated in more than one Contracting Party, reference is made to Articles 2(2) and 6(5).